SevenShepherd/SevenShepherd.github.io/about.markdown

 <!-- # Ethics (Moral Philosophy) -->

 [My ethics views are Christian](https://sevenshepherd.github.io/how-do-you-know-you-are-saved/) and are derived from the gospels & epistles.
-Overtime I have observed the truth (Ro 2:15-16) written upon the hearts men; virtue ethics is rife with examples of human beings exhibiting their design, even when they were unaware of where it came from.
+Overtime I have observed the truth (Ro 2:15-16) written upon the hearts of men; virtue ethics is rife with examples of human beings exhibiting their design, even when they are unaware of where it comes from.
 I am reminded of how Paul, in Acts 17:16-34, converted many Stoics and Epicureans.

 > <sup style="font-weight:bold;">22</sup>So Paul, standing before the council,* addressed them as follows: “Men of Athens, I notice that you are very religious in every way, <sup style="font-weight:bold;">23</sup> for as I was walking along I saw your many shrines.
 And one of your altars had this inscription on it: ‘To an Unknown God.’
 This God, whom you worship without knowing, is the one I’m telling you about. &mdash; Acts 17:16–34 (22-23) NLT